ConorNugent/gradio-chatbot-demo/README.md

 # Installation & running

-To install the requirements `pip install requirements.txt`
+To install the requirements `pip install -r requirements.txt`

 To run the gradio and kick start the client run `python gradio_demo.py` and then hit http://127.0.0.1:7860/